earthdaily/ArcGIS-plugin/Installation.md

 # Installation

 ## How to get the Plugin
-The plugin is available directly through QGIS plugin manager as an official plugin.
-In QGIS, go to <Strong>“Plugins – Manage and Install Plugins..." </Strong>
+The plugin is available directly through ArcGIS Pro plugin manager as an official plugin.
+In ArcGIS Pro, go to <Strong>“Plugins – Manage and Install Plugins..." </Strong>

 ![](https://raw.githubusercontent.com/GEOSYS/qgis-plugin-doc/master/pictures/doc1.png)